 Usually, the way it works is, when you sign up for PPC the ads go to the homepage of your website or better yet to a landing page on your website.
 That way you can track the traffic and leads and calculate your ROI.

 Here’s what this wretched local online marketing firm did instead.
 They didn’t want the client to be able to track results, so without the client’s knowledge they cloned his whole site, in violation of copyright law, and put in up on a server in the Cayman Islands.
 Seriously!

 When Google noticed the cloned website, it penalized John’s primary website, killing the traffic he was getting from the search engines.
 Not to mention their PPC campaign did little to attract new patients.
 When we noticed it, we alerted John.
 He had no idea, and he was able to get the company to take down this illegal site.
 I hope this hasn’t happened to you too.

 7. The PPC Spend Scam

 Sue, a practice owner we work with, brought this one to our attention.
-When we asked her about using PPC, she told us she’d already signed up with another “Local” marketing firm, and it wasn’t working.
+When we asked her about using PPC, she told us she’d already signed up with another “local” marketing firm, and it wasn’t working.
 So, we asked her a few more questions to see if we could figure out why given PPC can be an easy way to generate new patient leads right away.

 Sue told us she was paying $1,500 per month and not seeing any new patient leads, which mystified us.
-In our experience, the norm is to be able to generate a patient call for $50 with PPC, and a new patient lead for $150 – $250.
+In our experience, the norm is to be able to generate a patient call for $50 with PPC, and a new patient leads for $150 – $250.
 Sue should have been getting at least 10 new patient leads per month for what she was paying.